epost456/nagios-check-security-updates/README.md

 # nagios-check-security-updates
 Nagios check for security updates in Red Hat Enterprise Linux
 - Performance data for each severity level
+- Timeframe in which security patches may be applied and no warning is issued

 ## Prerequisites
 - Python >= 3.8